SoftwareAG/c8y-docs/content/edge/installation-bundle/configuration.md

 `* Enter [F] to take input from file or [C] to take input from console:`

-You have the choice to enter the update parameters manually via the console or via a file.
+You have the choice to enter the update parameters manually through the console or through a file.

 ##### Console input